pnp/blog/content/post/save-data-to-app-personal-folder/index.md

 Lets start with a bit of experimenting to try it out in the [graph explorer](https://developer.microsoft.com/en-us/graph/graph-explorer) (If you haven't used it before, the graph explorer is a perfect place to test out different MS Graph API requests and also, after login, you may do it in the context of your tenant, which is really cool).

 Ok so lets run a simple GET request

 ```
 https://graph.microsoft.com/v1.0/me/drive/special/approot
 ```

 And see what happens.

 {{< image alt="requestToAppRoot.png" src="images/requestToAppRoot.png" >}}

 Ok success, that's nice, but what actually happened.
 In the response we will see a 'webUrl' param where we may see the

 ```
 me/drive/special/approot
 ```

 was resolved as

 ```
 "webUrl": "https://{YOURTENANTHERE}-my.sharepoint.com/personal/{YOURLOGINHERE}_onmicrosoft_com/Documents/Apps/Graph%20Explorer"
 ```

 And if we go there we see

 {{< image alt="oneDriveFolders.png" src="images/oneDriveFolders.png" >}}

 … hey… a new folder in my personal OneDrive, now that’s nice.
-In the response we may also find that the folder was created by 'Graph Explorer' app and currently 'childcount' is zero.
+In the response we may also find that the folder was created by 'Graph Explorer' app and currently `childcount` is zero.
 Ok so that's pretty sweet.
 With this single request I have a personal folder created for me in the user OneDrive.
 Isn't it a perfect place to save user defined data?

 Ok so lets see how to do that.
 In order to add a new .json file with some data we need to run a PUT request

 ```
 https://graph.microsoft.com/v1.0/me/drive/special/approot:/{YOURFILENAMEHERE}.json:/content
 ```

 and in the request body we need to provide some JSON structure string like

 ```
 {"data":"test"}
 ```

 As a result we see a new file added to the catalog with your json object.
 Also we may use the same request to update the data and since it is JSON we may change the data schema how we want quite dynamically.
 Adding new properties becomes easy.

 {{< image alt="putRequest.png" src="images/putRequest.png" >}}

 Ok so now lets see how to get our saved data.
 For this we need another GET request:

 ```
 https://graph.microsoft.com/v1.0/me/drive/special/approot:/{YOURFILENAMEHERE}.json
 ```

-In the response section you should see '@microsoft.graph.downloadUrl' property.
+In the response section you should see `@microsoft.graph.downloadUrl` property.

 {{< image alt="getData.png" src="images/getData.png" >}}